Car Insurance in Massachusetts: $1,550/yr

-Massachusetts drivers pay an average of $1,550/year for auto insurance — $239 below the national average.
-Compare quotes and save.
+Massachusetts is the 20th cheapest state in the country for full-coverage auto insurance — $239 below the $1,789 national average.

 How Massachusetts stacks up

 At $1,550 per year for full coverage, Massachusetts drivers pay 13% less than the national average of $1,789.
+That makes it the 20th cheapest state across 50 states + D.C. in our 2026 ranking.
 No-fault state.
 Cannot use credit, gender, education, or occupation in pricing — driving record dominates.

 Premiums vary widely within Massachusetts based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.